Passenger and motorcycle transport

 There are no banks on that area of the coast of Panama, so make sure you have withdrawn everything in advance to pay the final balance and Guna Yala congresso fee.

 You should make sure to have some WD-40, and as light amount of fuel as possible in the tanks.

 It is up to you if you want to use a tarpaulin to cover the bike or not.
-The sea air will still get at the moto however there is often a few showers of rain along the way that will give it rinse if you don’t have the bike covered.
+The salty sea air will still get at the bike, however there is often a few showers of rain along the way that will give it rinse if you don’t have the bike covered.

 Step 5: Arrival In Cartagena

 - Vehicle title documents